gotslaqks12/coffeeblog/README.md

 # coffeeblog

-A coffee blog with full CRUD with six different types of coffee to provide image, quantity, name, description, and price.
+A coffee blog with full CRUD with eight different types of coffee to provide image, quantity, name, description, and price.
+Customers can access to edit, delete, and buy.

 ---